ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-?kisses and misses are generally
+kisses and misses are generally
 found near together.
 Do not choose your friend by his
 looks; handsome shoes often pinch&#x27; the